Akash252004/GroundTruth-AI/README.md

-# 🎨 AI Creative Studio

-**Tagline:** An AI-powered creative automation engine that transforms brand logos into studio-quality marketing campaigns with copy in under 60 seconds — 100% FREE.

----

-## 1. The Problem (Real World Scenario) (Problem statement -3)
+ 1. The Problem (Real World Scenario) (Problem statement -3)

-**Context:** During my research into marketing workflows, I identified a critical inefficiency: Creative teams spend 10-15 hours every week manually designing ad variations for A/B testing across different platforms.
+Context: During my research into marketing workflows, I identified a critical inefficiency: Creative teams spend 10-15 hours every week manually designing ad variations for A/B testing across different platforms.

-**The Pain Point:** This manual process is slow, repetitive, and error-prone.
+The Pain Point: This manual process is slow, repetitive, and error-prone.
 Creating 20-50 creative variations requires designers to manually maintain brand consistency across multiple aspect ratios (Instagram, YouTube, Ads), write unique copy for each variant, and ensure everything aligns with brand guidelines.
 If you need to test a new campaign, the 2-3 day design lag means lost opportunities.

-**My Solution:** I built **AI Creative Studio**, an intelligent automation system.
+My Solution: I built **AI Creative Studio**, an intelligent automation system.
 You simply upload your brand logo, enter product details, select your tone, and 60 seconds later, you receive a complete creative package: 10-15 brand-consistent images in multiple formats + AI-written marketing copy + downloadable ZIP — ready to launch.

 ---

-## 2. Expected End Result
+ 2. Expected End Result

-### For the User:
+ For the User:

 **Input:**
 - Upload brand logo